 Additionally, open water swims are hard to compare on leaderboards, because two swims of the same length or course in different bodies of water are not entirely comparable because of differences in tides, wind, water and air temperature, currents, etc. For example, a person swimming in warmer water with a wetsuit and a tide or current pushing them will swim the same course length a lot faster than someone without a wetsuit in slightly colder water who might be battling a headwind.

 Some watches that Swim.com supports have both an open water and a lap swim mode.
-Open water swim files will currently be rejected by the Swim.com servers because they are unable to parse the data.
-The system is currently only set up to parse lap swim files.
+Open water swim files from devices OTHER than Suunto and Garmin will currently be rejected by the Swim.com system because they are unable to parse the data.

-Open water and lap swim tracking modes on watches differ in that GPS records the distance for open water while lap swim distance is collected by utilizing the device's internal accelerometer, a pre-programmed course length, and the motion algorithms programmed within the device's app (whether native or Swim.com).
+Open water and lap swim tracking modes on watches differ in that GPS records the distance for open water while lap swim distance does not utilize GPS in any way and is determined by data collected by through the device's internal accelerometer, a pre-programmed course length, and the motion algorithms programmed within the device's app (whether native or Swim.com).

 In order to get an accurate result for lap swimming, the user must program in the correct course length of the pool because the motion pattern generated by a swimmer pushing off the wall with his legs (rapid acceleration after a pause in stroke pattern) during a flip turn or wall push off is what signals to the algorithms that you have completed a length.
 In open water swims, that motion pattern is not present and that is why a distance cannot be calculated in this manner and is what makes GPS necessary.